kriebb/kriebb.github.io/_posts/2023-03-19-the-hidden-dangers-of-json.md

 I am still not satisfied with my search for this vulnerability.
 It was stated by the security team that it is very important to validate your properties as well.
 I am not discussing that.
 But I want to understand what mechanisms are in play to abuse that.
 One thing that comes to mind is using `JsonConvert.DeserializeObject` method on a string property of the input object.

 I am also not convinced yet, that adding validation on your properties using attributes will mitigate the problem.
-A good read for this would be the following article by Microsoft: [runtime/ThreatModel.md at main Â· dotnet/runtime Â· GitHub](https://github.com/dotnet/runtime/blob/main/src/libraries/System.Text.Json/docs/ThreatModel.md)
+A good read for this would be the following article by Microsoft: [runtime/ThreatModel.md at main · dotnet/runtime · GitHub](https://github.com/dotnet/runtime/blob/main/src/libraries/System.Text.Json/docs/ThreatModel.md)

 ## Outro